NFL owners unanimously approve player participation in Olympic flag football for 2028

 After tabling the issue seven weeks ago, a vote was expected on Wednesday on the proposal by the Green Bay Packers to prohibit the play popularized by the reigning Super Bowl champion Philadelphia Eagles.
 To enact the ban, 24 of the 32 teams must approve.

 Commissioner Roger Goodell said last month he believes the owners will reach a consensus on the issue that involves both competitive integrity and player safety.
 The league released a revised proposal by the Packers on Monday that broadens the language to prohibit pushing, pulling, lifting or encircling a runner by any offensive player, not specific to quarterback assists.
-The penalty is 10 yards.
-This is what the rulebook stated 20 years ago, until the ban was lifted because of the difficulty of enforcement.
+This would put the rule back where it was 20 years ago, when a previous such ban was lifted because of the difficulty of enforcement.

 Eagles owner Jeffrey Lurie has been leading the defense of the play his team developed with the coinciding arrival of strong-legged quarterback Jalen Hurts in 2020.